corda/corda-docs-portal/content/en/platform/corda/4.10/community/api-vault-query.md

 {{< /note >}}

 {{< note >}}
-When specifying the `ContractType` as a parameterised type to the `QueryCriteria` in Kotlin, queries now include all concrete implementations of that type if this is an interface.
+When specifying the `ContractType` as a parameterized type to the `QueryCriteria` in Kotlin, queries now include all concrete implementations of that type if this is an interface.
 Previously, it was only possible to query on concrete types (or the universe of all `ContractState`).
 {{< /note >}}

 The Vault Query API leverages the rich semantics of the underlying JPA [Hibernate](https://docs.jboss.org/hibernate/jpa/2.1/api/) based
-[API: Persistence](api-persistence.md) framework adopted by Corda.
+[API: Persistence]({{< relref "api-persistence.md" >}}) framework adopted by Corda.

 {{< note >}}